realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 Garbage collector: A tool in charge of freeing the memory that's no longer in use

 Latency: The delay between sending a byte of data from one point and receiving it on the other

+Memory profiler: A tool used to figure out how the memory is being used